Conflux-Chain/CIPs/CIPs/cip-2.md

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 This CIP is not backwards compatible.
-But it is only different with the current specification in one corner cases.
-If sender S calls contract A, contract A calls itself recursively and contract A suicides in sub-call.
-If this transaction is sponsored, the suicide will succeed in the old implementation and fail in this proposal.
+But it is only different with the current specification in one corner case.
+If sender S calls contract A, contract A may call itself recursively and cause the destruction of contract A in a sub-call.
+If this transaction is sponsored (by contract A), the suicide will succeed in the old implementation and fail after this proposal is implemented.

 (Note, if contract A calls contract B and then contract B calls contract A, the reentrancy protection will be triggered.)